-The following table summarizes, as of December 31, 2023, information about the 2011 Plan:
+The following table summarizes, as of December 31, 2023 December 31, 2024, information about the 2011 Plan:

-Number of Securities to be Issued upon Exercise of Outstanding Options, Warrants and Rights (a) Weighted Average Stock Price of Outstanding Options, Warrants and Rights (b) Number of Securities Remaining Available for Future Issuance under Equity Compensation Plans (Excluding Securities Reflected in Column (a)) (c) Equity compensation plan approved by stockholders 14,000 - - Total 14,000 - -
+Number of Securities to be Issued upon Exercise of Outstanding Options, Warrants and Rights Weighted Average Stock Price of Outstanding Options, Warrants and Rights Number of Securities Remaining Available for Future Issuance under Equity Compensation Plans (Excluding Securities Reflected in Column (a)) (a) (b) (c) Equity compensation plan approved by stockholders 14,000 2,000 - - Total 14,000 2,000 - -

-Column (a) represents unvested restricted stock awards outstanding under the 2011 Plan as of December 31, 2023.
-The weighted average stock price on the date of grant for outstanding restricted stock awards was \$15.95, which is not reflected in column (b), because restricted stock awards do not have an exercise price.
-Column (c) represents the maximum aggregate number of shares of restricted stock that can be issued under the 2011 Plan as of December 31, 2023.
+Column (a) represents unvested restricted stock awards outstanding under the 2011 Plan as of December 31, 2023 December 31, 2024.
+The weighted average stock price on the date of grant for outstanding restricted stock awards was \$15.95, \$16.11, which is not reflected in column (b), because restricted stock awards do not have an exercise price.
+Column (c) represents the maximum aggregate number of shares of restricted stock that can be issued under the 2011 Plan as of December 31, 2023 December 31, 2024.